Antingham: History

 The name of 'Antingham' originates from an Old English word meaning "homestead of the family or followers of a man called Anta".

-Antingham has an entry in the Domesday Book of 1085 where the village, its population, records of land ownership, and details about productive resources were extensively detailed.
+Antingham has an entry in the Domesday Book of 1086, where the village, its population, records of land ownership, and details about productive resources are extensively detailed.
 In the survey Antingham is variously recorded by the names Antigeham, Antingham, and Attinga.
-The main tenants at the time were Roger Bigot and Thurston Fitzguy.
+The main tenants at the time were Roger Bigod and Thurston Fitzguy.
 The survey notes the presence of four villagers and four smallholders on the land.
 A meadow, acreage, and ploughs of various values are among the items recorded under Antingham.